Barclays fined £26m over treatment of borrowers in arrears

 Subsequently, the lender contacted all customers to apologise for their treatment and confirm it would refund them the relevant interest, fees and charges that were applied during the period.
 The FCA monitored this programme.

-Barclays has since proactively paid out more than £273m in redress to at least 1.5m customer accounts.
+Barclays has since proactively paid out more than £273m in redress to at least 1.5 million customer accounts.

 In a separate enforcement action on Tuesday, the FCA said it had also fined the former chief investment officer of hedge fund Fenician Capital Management £100,000 for market abuse.